 - Bordeaux: Bordeaux is the most well-known red blend, a French wine created from cabernet sauvignon, cabernet franc, merlot, and a few additional grape varietals.

-- Syrah: It is a red wine grape that is commonly used to produce a specific wine.
+- Syrah is a red wine grape commonly used to produce a specific wine.
 Syrah is a highly approachable wine with rich, meaty blackberry notes and a robust body.

 - Primitivo/ Zinfandel: This wine is nearly entirely produced in southern Italy under the name Primitivo, also referred to as “zinfandel.”